arun-sub/genomicsbench/README.md

 ## Compile

 * CPU benchmarks
+    * MKLROOT and MKL_IOMPS_DIR variables need to be set in Makefile to run `grm`.
+If you don't want to run `grm`, please comment `grm` related commands in Makefile
+    * VTUNE_HOME variable needs to be set if you want to run any VTune based analyses

 ```bash
 make -j<num_threads>
 ```

-  * Notes:
-    * MKLROOT and MKL_IOMPS_DIR variables need to be set in Makefile to run `grm`
-    * VTUNE_HOME variable needs to be set if you want to run any VTune based analyses

 * GPU benchmarks
   * Set CUDA_LIB=/usr/local/cuda or to the path of the local CUDA installation in Makefile.
   * Also ensure environment variables PATH and LD_LIBRARY_PATH include the path to CUDA binaries and libraries.